Protect Your Legacy Gift Your Loved Ones

 that your loved ones are

-well taken care of
+well taken care of even when

 you’re no longer there.